She’s the First’s Campus Community FAQs

-First, check with your school to see if they provide funding for campus organizations and clubs.
+First, if you are affiliated with a school, check to see if they provide funding for campus organizations and clubs.

 Members and officers should not feel obligated to cover out-of-pocket costs related to chapter events, so proceeds from events may be used to reimburse individuals for these costs relating to the event.
 All other profits will be donated to She’s the First.
-If you plan to reimburse members using some of the event funds, be sure to say “100% of profits” will support girls’ education in low-income countries rather than “100% of proceeds.”
+If you plan to reimburse members using some of the event funds, be sure to say “100% of profits” will support She's the First's work to fight for girls' rights and education worldwide rather than “100% of proceeds.”

 Yes, but chapter dues may not exceed $20 per person per semester, and you should never exclude a student who cannot afford to pay dues.
 Your school likely has funds already set aside for student programming or clubs, so be sure to apply for a budget if you are able to.